Language: EN

 When to use a dictionary

 Dictionaries are used to build indexes.
-Imagine a book in which you have an index, so you can quickly search for which page you have to go to read something.
-Something similar.
+Imagine a book where you have an index, which you can quickly search to find out which page you need to go to read something (something similar).

 curso-programacion-dictionaio

 Now suppose you have a collection of people, and you want to search for them by their ID number.
-You have many many people (one million) and you have to access them many times, always searching by ID.
+You have many, many people (a million) and you need to access them many times, always searching by ID number.

-In this case, having an array with all the people and searching each time throughout the million people will kill the efficiency of the program.
+In this case, having an Array with all the people and searching each time through a million people will kill the efficiency of the program.

-It’s much better if you pre-calculate a dictionary, where you store the ID-Person relationship.
+It is much better if you pre-calculate a dictionary, where you store the ID-Person relationship.
 Now, searching for a person by ID is almost instantaneous.
-This way, it’s a kind of “cache” to improve searches.
+In this way, it serves as a kind of “cache” to improve searches.

-Obviously, if you only have to search once, it’s not worth building a dictionary.
-Because building the DICTIONARY requires a cost, you have to go through the entire collection and fill the dictionary.
+Evidently, if you only need to search once, it is not worth constructing a dictionary.
+Because building the dictionary requires a cost, you have to go through the entire collection and fill the dictionary.

-Similarly, if your collection only has 10 people, you won’t notice a big improvement either.
-You might notice it, but you won’t dazzle anyone either.
+Similarly, if your collection only has 10 people, you won’t notice a great improvement either.
+You might notice it, but you won’t amaze anyone.

-But if you have to search multiple times, in a “reasonably long” collection, the DICTIONARY is your star collection.
+But if you need to search multiple times, in a “moderately long” collection, the dictionary is your star collection.

 The syntax for using a dictionary can vary depending on the programming language.
-Next, we’ll see examples in some popular languages:
+Below we will see examples in some popular languages:

-// Declaration and use of a dictionary in :span[C#]{.badge .yellow}
+// Declaration and use of a dictionary in :lang[C#]

 #include <iostream>